of 3

 In response to these challenges, conversational AI chatbots should be thought of as a tool for quick answers to simple customer queries that enhances service agents’ capabilities, rather than replaces them.
 While chatbots are capable of simply conversations that convincingly mimic financial services agents, they still don’t have the capacity for nuanced understanding and connection-building that humans have.
 This is why, when hybrid experiences are provided, customers score them higher on effectiveness, ease, and emotion than digital-only or physical-only options.

-Chatbots should be the first point of contact, with customers able to request human intervention whenever they desire.
+Banking chatbots should be the first point of contact, with customers able to request human interaction whenever they desire.
 Being able to transfer from interacting with a bot to speaking to a human in real time ensures that no customer is left without the help they need.
-This is especially important in the context of complex customer service inquiries that require nuance, sensitivity, and understanding, which chatbots are incapable of emulating.
+This is especially important in the context of complex customer service inquiries that require nuance, sensitivity, and understanding.

-Use cases: How chatbots can benefit the banking industry
+Use cases: Chatbot interactions in the banking industry

 Different customers have different needs in the banking industry.
 Younger customers, for example, will often be happy with self-service tools as they are more familiar with digital technology.
 Others in wealth management might have more complex needs and require advanced recommendations using a more traditional, hands-on approach.